The Pump Scheduling Problem: A Real-World Scenario for Reinforcement Learning: Water Distribution System Overview and Operational Constraints

-In the water distribution system, the human operation (behavioral policy) follows a strategy to handle the pump schedule.
-Figure~\ref{fig:behavior} shows the effects of this behavioral policy.
-As shown in Figures~\ref{fig:tka},~\ref{fig:tkb},~\ref{fig:tkc}, the operation fills the tank to a high level before the peak in water consumption (see Figures~\ref{fig:wca},~\ref{fig:wcb},~\ref{fig:wcc}), and then they let it decrease along the day to provide water exchange and keep water's quality.
-A safety operation must guarantee the tank level with at least 3m filled once it allows the system operators to handle unexpected situations.
-Figures~\ref{fig:swa},~\ref{fig:swb},~\ref{fig:swc}, shows the average daily pump switch per month.
-Each pump switch is considered either \texttt{ON} to \texttt{OFF} or \texttt{OFF} to \texttt{ON}, counting +1.
+In the water distribution system, human-led operation follows a strategy (policy) to handle pump scheduling.
+As shown in Figures~\ref{fig:tka},~\ref{fig:tkb},~\ref{fig:tkc}, the operation fills the tank to a high level before the peak in water consumption (see Figures~\ref{fig:wca},~\ref{fig:wcb},~\ref{fig:wcc}), and then they let it decrease throughout the day to provide water turnover in the tanks and keep its quality.
+Safety protocols require maintaining a minimum tank level of 3 meters to ensure operational robustness against unexpected events.
+Figures~\ref{fig:swa},~\ref{fig:swb},~\ref{fig:swc}, show the average daily pump switch per month.
+Each pump switch, either \texttt{ON} to \texttt{OFF} or \texttt{OFF} to \texttt{ON}, increments a counter by $+1$.
 Thus, we could say that the current pump operation generally uses each pump at most once a day.
-Although it is difficult to measure the impact of a strategy in preserving the system's assets, the idea is to minimize the amount of switching and provide a distribution pumps usage.
-Finally, in Figures~\ref{fig:kwa},~\ref{fig:kwb},~\ref{fig:kwc} we show the electricity consumption where given the pumps settings, we can see the prioritization of the use of pump NP2.
+Although it is difficult to measure the impact of a strategy in preserving the system's assets, the idea is to minimize the amount of switching and provide a distribution of pump usage.
+Finally, in Figures~\ref{fig:kwa},~\ref{fig:kwb},~\ref{fig:kwc}, we show the electricity consumption where, given the pump settings, we see the prioritization of the pump NP2.